 The US relations with Iran is a sorry affair.
 You can read Bill’s book and the hundreds of others on Iran but I will give you an updated abbreviated view of Iran.
 The country is one of the oldest countries on the planet.
 After thousands of years Iranians had finally arrived at the threshold of a democratic government.
-But ,we, the myopic country of the United States of America, screwed them.
+But we, the myopic country of the United States of America, screwed them.
 Google “Operation Ajax” sometime.
 If you do that you will know our first venture into the world of covert foreign intrigue did not bode well for the Iranian people.
 In short, we toppled Iran’s George Washington on August 19, 1953.
 Note that the government of the United States of America finally, after seven decades, released documents that confirmed this sorry fact a few days ago, June 19, 2017 to be exact!
 But it gets worse.

 Our meddling allowed the return of our buddy the shah.
 In eyes of most Americans the Shah did good things.
 We got a good chunk of the oil and he bought 30 percent of the output of our military industrial complex.
 That was a good thing because, after the end of the Vietnam War, the bomb and tank makers needed a market.
 But, you need not run over to many Iranians with American made tanks to understand 1977/1979 Iran.
 Iranians, in their desire for a representative government, once again went to the streets and threw out the Shah.
 Now it gets even worse.

 Depending on your “trusted” source of information, we - the United States of America, AGAIN, interfere with the Iranians choice of government.
 We screwed the Iranian people again.
 I believe James Bill will tell you the Carter administration was composed of clowns.
 At a minimum, I think he would agree the clowns triumphed in the Carter Administration and dictated the Iranian policy.
 Carter’s staff also will tell you that, with regard to Iran, “We blew it!”
 (Go to the PBS documentary on Carter’s presidency and listen to those words coming from the lips of his staff).
 One of two things or both happened.
 The clowns that inhabited the Carter administration greased the skids for Khomeini to return to Iran and/or our military personnel intervened with the Shah’s military to ensure the safe return of the theocrats.
 According to one historian, Iran was a “land of a thousand sheriffs” after they threw out the shah.
 We gave one of the sheriffs a leg up.
 If you think the TV images of throngs of people flooding the cemetery welcoming Khomeini as he stepped out of that military helicopter are reflective of the aspirations of the majority of Iranians you are wrong.
 Again, you need to listen to my wife – “What you see on TV is not Iran”.
 To be clear we did not pilot the copter but, in a figurative sense, we mad damn sure it had enough fuel to reach that cemetery.
-And, Theyit gets worse.
+And, it gets worse.